Almac Sciences and BioCatalytics Inc. to co-operate on key pharma products

 The CPST agreement completed Almac Sciences’ supply chain solutions package in cytotoxics and potents – adding to significant in-house process research, development, manufacturing and logistics capability at its Craigavon, Northern Ireland complex.

-Almac Sciences supports drug discovery, development and commercialization through contract R&D, custom manufacturing and analytical services.
+Almac Sciences supports drug discovery, development and commercialisation through contract R&D, custom manufacturing and analytical services.
 The package includes speciality offerings in cytotoxic and potent manufacturing; peptides, protein and oligo synthesis, chirals and radiolabeling.

 In 2006, the division – part of the Almac Group – launched Carbon 14 radiolabeling services, and commissioned a US $1m. package of new assets at its Northern Ireland and Scottish sites for enhanced multi-kilo GMP production of peptides.